Ho-Ro/Z80_dongle/README.md

 putting bypass (or decoupling) caps in your designs is that you may never find out why they might behave erratically.

-There is also a push button next to the CPU socket, which is optional.
+There is also a push button above the CPU socket, which is optional.
-In contrast to Goran's *sketch* above it is connected to the /RESET pin of the Z80 CPU.
+In contrast to Goran's *sketch* it is connected to the pulled-up /RESET pin of the Z80 CPU.
-A Schottky diode decouples this reset button from the Arduino output.
+A Schottky diode decouples the Arduino output from the switch, converting the push-pull output into a kind of open collector pull-down.
 Another push button at the lower edge of the proto board resets the Arduino Mega.

-Now, the most interesting extension to the design is a tri-state bus detection.
+Now, the most interesting extension in Gorans design is the tri-state bus detection.

-Z80 occasionally puts its address and data buses into `High-Z`, or tri-state, and to detect that (it also lets some of its control pins to Z, but it is sufficien to detect only the two major buses.)
-There are 2 pull-down resistors (each 10K) making up a weak resistor divider network together with the pull-ups connected to pins D0 and A0.
+Z80 occasionally puts its address and data buses into `High-Z`, or tri-state, and to detect that (it also lets some of its control pins (/RD, /WR, /MREQ, /IORQ) to Z, but it is sufficient to detect only the two major buses.)
+There are 2 pull-down resistors (each 10k) making up a weak resistor divider network together with the pull-ups connected to pins D0 and A0.
+I use a 10k sil resistor network that pulls also all Z80 control inputs up.
 That way, whenever Z80 releases its data or address bus, the pins will assume 2.5V pulled by resistor dividers.
 Since both bus pins A0 and D0 are also connected to analog input pins, Arduino will be able to read the voltage and clearly detect that they are not